 8. Pipestone National Monument

-In the #8 spot on our list of the best historic sites in Minnesota is the Pipestone National Monument.
+Our next historic site is a geologic wonder.
+At #8 on our list of the Best Historic Sites In Minnesota is the Pipestone National Monument.

 CHECK OUT: 10 BEST Civil War Sites In America

 Our next historic site is one of the most beautiful scenic trails in the United States.
 At #7 is the North Country National Scenic Trail.